bangunbagustapa/node-social-auth-api-starter/README.md

 Here is a list of all dependencies:

 - Express: Web framework for Node.js
-- Mongoose: ODM library for database.
+- Mongoose: For interfacing with MongoDB database.
 - Passport: Authentication middleware.
 - express-validator: Validation middleware.
 - Babel: Convert the ES6 code to ES5 code.